Table of Contents

 Using roast seasonings doesn't have to be complicated.
 Here's a quick guide to help you get the most out of your flavors:

-- Let It Sit: Allow the seasoned meat to rest at room temperature for about 30 minutes before roasting.
-This helps the seasonings adhere better and promotes even cooking.
+- Let It Sit: Allow seasoned meat to rest at room temperature for 30-60 minutes before roasting.
+For deeper flavor, refrigerate up to 24 hours (dry brines work best for this).

 Top 10 Tips for Perfectly Seasoned Roasts